brendenwest/it121/git-setup.rst

 **Commiting changes to Github**

-Git has a great variety of options, but the most basic steps for committing your changes to Github are:
+Git has a huge variety of options, but the most basic steps for committing your changes to Github are:

 1. Check local repo status:
 ::